jimmy-adams/AI-accelerator-course-preparation/course_documentation/course_tutorial.md

 <div style="page-break-after: always;"></div>
 # Lab 2 Verilog & VHDL:

+## 2.1 Goal

 This part of the documentation gives a step by step instruction about how to create a project and verify the result.
 It is expected the users can learn how to create a simple digital circuit using Verilog HDL and finish the synthesis and generate the bitstream for the designated hardware.

 ## 2.1 Design Flow

-Shown in Figure A typical design flow consists of model(s) creating, user constraint creating file(s), Vivado project creating, the created models importing, assigning created constraint file(s), optionally running behavioral simulation, synthesizing the design, implementing the design, generating the bitstream, and finally verifying the functionality in the hardware by downloading the generated bitstream file.
+Shown in Figure [2.1](#21), a typical design flow consists of model(s) creating, user constraint creating file(s), Vivado project creating, the created models importing, assigning created constraint file(s), optionally running behavioral simulation, synthesizing the design, implementing the design, generating the bitstream, and finally verifying the functionality in the hardware by downloading the generated bitstream file.

 ![Design_flow](Pictures/Design_flow.png)

-xczu29dr-fsvf1760-1L-i
+<center><a name="21"style="color:black">Figure 2.1</a></center>

 ### Project creating